Prabhakar-Naik/senior-java-developer/README.md

 GraphQL offers significant advantages over REST for inter-service communication, especially in complex, distributed systems.
 Its flexibility, efficiency, and strong typing make it a compelling choice for building modern, scalable, and maintainable applications.
 However, REST remains a suitable option for simpler use cases.

 # 40. JVM Tuning for Distributed Systems: Memory management and performance tuning in distributed environments.
+<h2>JVM Tuning for Distributed Systems</h2>
+JVM tuning is crucial for optimizing the performance and stability of distributed systems that rely on Java.
+In a distributed environment, JVM performance can significantly impact inter-node communication, data processing, and overall system responsiveness.
+<h2>Key Areas of JVM Tuning in Distributed Systems</h2>
+Memory Management (Garbage Collection): Efficiently managing memory is critical to minimize pauses and improve throughput.<br>
+Heap Size: Allocating the right amount of memory to the JVM.<br>
+Garbage Collector (GC) Selection: Choosing the appropriate GC algorithm for the workload.<br>
+GC Tuning: Configuring GC parameters to optimize performance.<br>
+CPU Management: Utilizing CPU resources effectively.<br>
+Thread Pool Sizing: Configuring thread pools for optimal concurrency.<br>
+Network Configuration: Optimizing network settings for inter-node communication.
+<h2>1.
+Memory Management (Garbage Collection)</h2>
+<h3>Challenges in Distributed Systems:</h3>
+Large heaps: Distributed systems often have larger heaps, making GC pauses more noticeable.<br>
+Increased object creation rates: High throughput systems generate more garbage.<br>
+Inter-node communication: Serialization and deserialization of objects can put pressure on the heap.
+<h3>Garbage Collector (GC) Selection:</h3>
+Serial GC: Suitable for small applications with low memory requirements.
+Not recommended for distributed systems.<br>
+Parallel GC: Good for high-throughput, batch-oriented processing.
+May have longer pauses.<br>
+CMS (Concurrent Mark Sweep): Low pause times, but can suffer from fragmentation and is mostly deprecated.<br>
+G1 (Garbage First): Designed for large heaps and aims to achieve both high throughput and low pause times.
+A good general-purpose choice for distributed systems.<br>
+ZGC (Z Garbage Collector): A concurrent collector that provides very low pause times (sub-millisecond) and is suitable for very large heaps.<br>
+Shenandoah: Another low-pause-time collector.
+<h3>Recommendations:</h3>
+For most distributed systems, G1 is a good starting point.<br>
+If you need very low latency and have a large heap, consider ZGC or Shenandoah (if using a supported JDK).<br>
+Monitor GC performance and adjust the collector if needed.